AustralianBioCommons/how_to_findable_citable_software/pages/02_licence.md

 ## Example

-A short and simple permissive licence is MIT [SPDX2023][FOSSA2021].
+A short and simple permissive licence is `MIT` {% cite noauthor_mit_nodate noauthor_open_2021 %}.
 The only conditions of use are that you preserve the copyright and licence notices.
 Choosing an MIT licence means you are permitting: commercial use, distribution, modification, sublicense (extend or remove rights of the original licence), and private use.
 The limitations exist to protect the author, and do not provide warranty of any kind.
 The work is provided "as is" and users may not hold the author liable.

-Key groups in the bioinformatics community (e.g. nf-core and snakemake-workflows) recommend this licence.
+Key groups in the bioinformatics community (e.g. {% tool "nf-core" %} and {% tool "snakemake-community" %}) recommend this licence.

 ## References

+{% bibliography --cited %}

 ## Page resources